influxdata/docs.influxdata.com-ARCHIVE/content/platform/installation/sandbox-install.md

 way to get a TICK stack up and running and ready for testing.
 It uses [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/overview/)
-to build a containerized, ready-to-use TICK stack preconfigured to capture data from your local machine and the Sandbox's Docker Containers.
+to build a containerized, ready-to-use TICK stack preconfigured to capture data from your local machine and the Sandbox's Docker containers.

-This is by far the easiest way to quickly build a TICK stack, but the Sandbox is not recommended for production use.
+The Sandbox is by far the easiest way to build a TICK stack, but it is not recommended for production use.

 ## Requirements
 - Linux or MacOS <em style="opacity:.5;margin-left:.5em;">(Windows support is coming)</em>